apache/airflow/docs/apache-airflow/administration-and-deployment/dag-serialization.rst

 *   ``compress_serialized_dags``: This option controls whether to compress the Serialized DAG to the Database.
     It is useful when there are very large DAGs in your cluster.
 When ``True``, this will disable the DAG dependencies view.

-If you are updating Airflow from <1.10.7, please do not forget to run ``airflow db upgrade``.
+If you are updating Airflow from <1.10.7, please do not forget to run ``airflow db migrate``.

 Limitations